Source Water Protection

 The PWS can use its own financial resources, or funding obtained from a private or federal grant to meet the cost share requirement for a competitive grant.
 The following may not be used as cost share for a competitive grant: a source water protection plan implementation grant; DWARF funding; another state grant; another Clean Water Fund grant.

 All of the funds that are awarded under this program must be expended by June 30, 2015.
-Based upon availability of funds, source water protection competitive grants will be offered to public water suppliers annually, during the months of March and September.
+Based upon availability of funds, source water protection competitive grants will be offered to public water suppliers (PWSs) annually, during the months of April and October.

 Termination for insufficient funding